How to identify the dead cone in the top-quark jet: Angular structure of top-quark jet

 and this distribution is presented in Fig.~\ref{fig:X-model} in the region $X_g>0$.

-The figure shows that the dead cone, i.e.\ the dip at the center $X_g=0$ of the $A$ amplitude (stable t-quark) is filled by the contribution from the $\widehat{tb}$ dipole (amplitude $B_1\propto 1/X_b^2$ decreasing with increasing $X_b$).
-On the other hand, at larger angles $X_g$ the contributions from the large b-quark angles $X_b$ dominate.
+The figure shows that the dead cone, i.e.\ the dip at the center $X_g=0$ of the $A$ amplitude (stable t-quark) is filled by the contribution from the $\widehat{tb}$ dipole (amplitude $B_1\propto 1/X_b^2$ at $X_g=0$ decreasing with increasing $X_b$).
+On the other hand, at larger angles $X_g$ the contributions from the large b-quark jet angles $X_b$ dominate.
 This increase is illustrated by the respective values of $dN/dX_g$ for the gluon angles $X_g=1$ and $2$ in Tab.~\ref{tab:dNdXg_histogram_values}.
-The data in Fig.~\ref{fig:projections.gluon-parton} show indeed, that at the center $X_g=0$ the lowest density appears for the largest angle $X_b$ (green curve).
-With increasing b-quark angles $X_b$ the curves cross and the density $dN/dX_g$ for the largest b-quark angle $X_b$ dominates.
-The effect is more evident for the parton final state in the right panel of Fig.~\ref{fig:projections.gluon-parton} with a much larger separation of the data for different angles $X_b$.
-The same type of analysis has also been performed for the final state hadrons and the results are shown in Fig.~\ref{fig:projections.parton} of App.~\ref{app:angle}.
-The results are similar and again the hadrons for large b-quark angles $X_b$ have a higher density as those for small angles, contrary to naive expectation from b-quark bremsstrahlung.